domvm/domvm/README.md

 #### ES6/ES2015 Classes

 Class views are not supported because domvm avoids use of `this` in its public APIs.
 To keep all functions pure, each is invoked with a `vm` argument.
-Not only does this compress better, but it also avoids much ambiguity.
+Not only does this compress better, but also avoids much ambiguity.
 Everything that can be done with classes can be done better with domvm's plain object views, ES6 modules, `Object.assign()` and/or `Object.create()`.
 See [#194](https://github.com/domvm/domvm/issues/194#issuecomment-352231381) & [#147](https://github.com/domvm/domvm/issues/147#issuecomment-307845459) for more details.

 TODO: create Wiki page showing ES6 class equivalents: